folkforms/markdown-to-x/docs/templates.md

 This final document will be saved to the output folder as `<input filename>.<template document extension>`.

-In our example, the input file `doc1.md` and template file `template.js` will generate an output file called `doc1.js`.
+For example, an input file `testcase1.md` and template file `template.js` will generate an output file called `testcase1.js`.